 Ex-priest gets 7 years after pleading guilty to sexually abusing boy at Evanston hotel

-Kenneth Lewis, 62, entered the plea Thursday to a felony count of aggravated sexual abuse in a deal with Cook County prosecutors that saw other charges against him dropped, including predatory criminal sexual assault, court records show.
+Kenneth Lewis, 62, entered the plea Thursday to a felony count of aggravated sexual abuse in a deal with Cook County prosecutors that saw other charges against him dropped, including predatory criminal sexual assault.

 A former Catholic priest has been sentenced to seven years in prison after pleading guilty to molesting a boy more than two decades ago at an Evanston hotel.

-Kenneth Lewis, 62, entered the plea Thursday to a felony count of aggravated sexual abuse in a deal with Cook County prosecutors that saw other charges against him dropped, including predatory criminal sexual assault, court records show.
+Kenneth Lewis, 62, entered the plea Thursday to felony aggravated sexual abuse in a deal with Cook County prosecutors that saw other charges dropped, including predatory criminal sexual assault, court records show.

-Lewis was sentenced by Judge Anjana Hansen at the same hearing.
-He will be required to register as a sex offender for life after his release.
+Lewis was immediately sentenced by Cook County Judge Anjana Hansen and will be required to register as a sex offender for life after his release.

 Known as “Father Ken,” Lewis was charged in 2018.

-Lewis has faced an extensive history of sexual abuse allegations.
-As many as six victims have come forward with complaints against Lewis, and he was ordered to get treatment by church officials in 1994, according to media reports.
+Six people have come forward with sexual abuse complaints against Lewis, who was ordered to get treatment by church officials in 1994, according to news reports.

-After Lewis finished treatment, he was ordered not to spend time alone with children.
-But he served as an associate pastor at a number of Oklahoma churches before he was appointed pastor of St. John’s Catholic Church in McAlester, Oklahoma.
+After Lewis finished treatment, he was ordered not to spend time alone with children but still served as an associate pastor at Oklahoma churches before being appointed pastor of St. John’s Catholic Church in McAlester, Oklahoma.

-Lewis resigned from that position in 2002 after diocese officials renewed investigations into claims that he improperly touched young boys in the 1990s.
-In 2007, he was the first pastor in the Tulsa Diocese to become laicized, or disallowed from further work as an ordained minister.
+Lewis resigned from that position in 2002 after diocesan officials renewed investigations into accusations that he improperly touched young boys in the 1990s.
+In 2007, he was the first pastor in the Tulsa diocese to become laicized, disallowed from further work as an ordained minister.